GDPR has been the marketer’s buzzword over the past few months, but what impact will it have on social media?

 Are you using customer data, such as emails, for remarketing on Facebook?
 Can you demonstrate that the people on your email list have ‘opted-in’ to receive social media ads from you?
 If not, you could be deemed as being non-compliant.
 Create separate lists of users that have given consent, to those that haven’t, to better manage your email data.

-Are you using those nifty chrome plug-ins that provides a business email from a LinkedIn profile and you then send them an email?
+Are you using those nifty chrome plug-ins that provide a business email from a LinkedIn profile and you then send them an email?
 You may be at risk of being non-compliant.
 The key factor being that you must be able to demonstrate that you have gained absolute consent to use an individual’s data.

 If you’re running lead generation ads on Facebook and LinkedIn, include a custom field to allow platforms users to proactively ‘opt-in’ to receiving marketing communications.